Skip to main content

 • Poor diet.
 Dogs that lack significant fiber in their diet can quickly become constipated, and eating non-food objects could potentially create blockages.

 • Dehydration.
-With limited water intake, the majority of H2O molecules get absorbed during digestion, resulting in hardened stools.
+With limited water intake, the majority of H2O molecules that dogs get is absorbed during digestion, resulting in hardened stools and constipation.

 • Age.
 Constipation can become a fact of life for older dogs, often due to the reasons listed above and below.

 • Disease.
-Constipation is often a symptom of colon diseases, hormonal diseases or even neurological issues.
+Constipation in dogs is often a symptom of colon diseases, hormonal diseases or even neurological issues.

 • Stress.
 Sudden changes in environment or circumstances can be stressful on dogs accustomed to routine, which can in turn lead to physical symptoms like indigestion and constipation.